 High-throughput genotyping methods include whole genome analysis by NGS, SNP analysis using microarrays, and targeted sequencing methods such as amplicon sequencing or hybridization capture technology.

 Low-throughput analyses include using multiplex quantitative PCR (qPCR), PACE™ (PCR Allele Competitive Extension) SNP genotyping, and multiplex digital PCR (dPCR) to identify the genotype of a specific SNP.

 Learn more about the language used in genotyping studies.

-Digital PCR (dPCR) includes the same reagents found in a typical qPCR assay and amplified in a similar manner, but dPCR divides the reaction into nano-sized droplets or wells prior to amplification.
+Digital PCR (dPCR) includes the same reagents found in a typical qPCR assay and amplified in a similar manner, but dPCR divides the reaction into nano-sized droplets or wells before amplification.
 The partitions are so small that either 1 or 0 templates are in each.
 After amplification, the fluorescence in the well or droplet represents the genotype.

-Use Affinity Plus™ qPCR Probes for SNP genotyping, transcript variant identification, and more sensitive target detection in challenging samples (FFPE tissue, biofluids).
-The Affinity Plus bases used in these qPCR probes are locked nucleic acid monomers.
-When incorporated into a probe, they impart heightened structural stability, leading to increased hybridization melt temperature (Tm).
+Use Affinity Plus qPCR Probes for enhanced discrimination of thermodynamically similar samples such as single nucleotide polymorphisms and transcript variants.
+The Affinity Plus bases used in these qPCR probes include up to 6 locked nucleic acid monomers.
+When incorporated into a probe, locked nucleic acids impart heightened structural stability, leading to increased hybridization melt temperature (Tm).

 The rhAmp SNP Genotyping System is a fully integrated genotyping solution that includes an extensive predesigned sequence collection, a custom design tool, reagent mixes, and optional synthetic control templates.
 SNP identification may be performed on any commonly available qPCR instrument.